calebfroese/bloodrush-ng-legacy/IDEAS.md

 * * Bruiser
 -- Hyper agressive
 * * Chaser
--- If no direct attacker, will go for any getaways.
-Only playertype that will move backwards
+-- If no direct attacker, will go for any getaways

 ## General Logic
 Ball should only be passed to BALANCED or EVADER